smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppRegistered/index.md

 II. _Application from passenger's device registers_ - the vehicle must:
-     1. Know the device rank is passenger's (see also [RC.OnDevcieRankChanged]).
+     1. Know the device rank is passenger's (see also [RC.OnDeviceRankChanged]).
      2. Display _only applications in LIMITED_ level (meaning, only passenger's applications that received driver's permission to remotely control.
 RSDL notifies about changed HMILevel via _BasicCommunication.ActivateApp_("level"), see [6.2 ActivateApp of SDL Integration Guidelines]).
      3. In case displayed, mark each application registered from passenger's device with "P - \<appName>".
      4. Ignore passenger's application _VRSynonyms_ in case the identical driver's application is also registered.